Customer Loyalty Means Sticking Around When It Isn’t Easy, Rejecting Competition, and Believing in a Transcendental Customer-Company Relationship

 Most people aren’t 100% loyal to one brand.
 One may shop from three grocery stores, loyal to them all, and none others, but not loyal to one completely.
-This has been termed polygamous loyalty.
+This has been termed polygamous customer loyalty.
 Due to split loyalties, it is in the best interest of companies to invest in customer loyalty and be the one that holds the most wallet share.
 Loyal customers can keep sales coming, even in economic downturns, they can purchase supplementary products/services, bring in new customers and reduce costs for consumer marketing.

 What Is Employee Loyalty?

 In order to build good customer loyalty, employee loyalty needs to come first.
 Making sure employees are engaged and happy at work is vital.
 As the saying goes, “The fish stinks from the head down.”
 Employees are the ones that pass loyalty down to the customers.
 It’s important that employees are invested in the values of the company and are trained in order to produce the most loyal customers.
-Evaluating the connection employees have with the company can be done through using a Voice of the Employee (VoE) program.
+Evaluating the connection employees have with the company can be done by using a Voice of the Employee (VoE) program.

-How Do You Create Loyal Customers?
+How Do You Create Customer Loyalty?

 Research shows that 73% of a customer’s love for a brand comes from great service and more than 70% of buying experience comes from how the customer feels they are being treated.
 It’s no secret that obtaining the loyalty of customers is a strategic imperative.
 While there are a myriad of tips and tricks to acquiring and holding on to customers, what it essentially boils down to is trust.
 Customer loyalty can be analogous to a marriage.
 Like any good marriage, it requires lots of trust, work, and communication.
 Below are a few guidelines to employ when interacting with customers.